SW-Social Work Courses

 SW 422.
 Social Work Practice II.
 3 Hours.

 This course focuses on generalist model application of social work practice at the mezzo and macro levels.
 The course emphasizes systems theory and strengths perspectives to examine groups, communities and organizations, and gives students the opportunity to discuss and practice necessary skills for practice.
 This course must be taken in conjunction with the required service learning lab that allows students to practice working with groups, communities and organizations in local social service agencies, using ethical and professional standards based on NASW Code of Ethics.
 (SL).
-Must be taken concurrently with SW 422L Practice II Lab; Instructor’s permission is required.
+Must be taken concurrently with SW 422L Practice II Lab.

 SW 422L.
 SW 422L Practice II Lab.
 1 Hour.